AthenZ/athenz/docs/zms_client.md

 The value effect must be either 'grant' or 'deny'.
 The action is the domain administrator defined action available for the resource (e.g. read, write, delete).
 The role is the name of the role this assertion applies to.
-The resource is the YRN of the resource this assertion applies to.
+The resource is the name of the resource this assertion applies to.
 Once the policy has been created, the administrator can add and/or delete assertions using the `add-assertion` and `delete-assertion` commands.